 He is a monthly contributor to the Authornomics Blog and Whidbey Life Magazine.

-At the 2017 workshop, he is co-teaching the workshops “An Agent’s Guide to Revision and Self-Editing” and “How to Self-Publish Your Book and Do It Right: Write, Publish, and Market a Self Published Amazon Bestseller.”
+At the 2017 workshop, he is co-teaching the workshop “An Agent’s Guide to Revision and Self-Editing.”

 He is also critiquing attendee submissions as an add-on element.
 The genres he is critiquing include science fiction & fantasy novels for both adults and young adults.